 When you start out with such an easy to follow on board threading guide, bobbin winder and automatic needle threader, you now sewing will be a pleasure.

-There was absolutely no question about that when we sat down to test the stitch selection process.
+There was absolutely no question about that when I sat down to test the stitch selection process.
 The on board quick reference guide put all available stitches at eye level.

 The LED screen not only displays a view of the stitch selected, it also shows an icon telling us which presser foot.

-The screen also displays the proper tension setting to assure that we get the desired result before we begin to sew.
+The screen also displays the proper tension setting to assure that I get the desired result before I begin to sew.

-It made no difference which stitch option we chose, the process was fast and the stitches neat, crisp and precise.
+It made no difference which stitch option I chose, the process was fast and the stitches neat, crisp and precise.

-For this review, as with all others, we sampled several different utility and decorative stitches, as well as the monogramming feature.
+For this review, as with all others, I sampled several different utility and decorative stitches, as well as the monogramming feature.

 Combining stitches for the monogramming process was as simple as dialing up the desired letter using the conveniently situated, soft touch keypad.